Looking for resources to help with your career planning?

 The HR Council for the Nonprofit Sector's Career Explorer: Explore the possibilities and realities of work in Canada's nonprofit sector.

-LinkedIn Grad Guide Videos: LinkedIn is a trusted social networking tool for professionals with over 200 million members, representing 148 industries and 200 countries.
+LinkedIn Grad Guide Videos: LinkedIn is a trusted social networking tool for professionals with over 200 million members.
 These step-by-step guides for new graduates will show you how to best use LinkedIn to create and manage your professional identity online, build and maintain a solid network of professionals in your field, and aid employers in finding you:

 - What is LinkedIn?
 [5:07]